Top Technology Trends for 2017

-In increasingly competitive markets, 2017 will be the year in which mainstream businesses start to take a strategic look at how they can harness big data to provide valuable insights and generate new revenue streams.
+Everyone is however of how markets are becoming increasingly competitive.
+Therefore, 2017 will be the year in which mainstream businesses start to take a strategic look at how they can harness big data.
+Some predicted benefits are the provision of valuable insights and generation of new revenue streams.

 What we will see, however, is the introduction of narrowband-IoT (NB-IoT).
-Defined as a Low Power Wide Area (LPWA) technology, that’s works virtually anywhere.
+Defined as a Low Power Wide Area (LPWA) technology, that works virtually anywhere.

 When it comes to SMEs, there are a reported 4,000 ransomware attacks per day.
 This figure is up 300% on 2015.
-As the world becomes increasingly digitalised, businesses can no longer claim to be invulnerable to attacks, and while consumers will be somewhat sympathetic to a well-managed security breach, blatant incompetency will have a serious impact on company reputation.
+As the world becomes increasingly digitalised, businesses can no longer claim to be invulnerable to attacks.
+Additionally, while consumers will be somewhat sympathetic to a well-managed security breach, blatant incompetency will have a serious impact on company reputation.